department-of-veterans-affairs/vagov-content/pages/life-insurance/closed-programs.md

 If you have a VSLI term plan (sometimes called a VSLI "RS policy")--which is different from a permanent plan--your premium payment is capped at the age 70 rate.
 This means that your VSLI term plan premium will never increase after you turn 70 years old.
 The age 70 rate for VSLI term plans is $69.73 per $1,000 of coverage.

-Effective September 11, 2000, if you have a VSLI term plan and your rate is already capped, you'll receive a payment ("termination dividend") if your policy lapses or  you cancel your coverage.
+Effective September 11, 2000, if you have a VSLI term plan and your rate is already capped, you'll receive a payment if your policy lapses or you cancel your coverage.
+This type of payment is called a "termination dividend."
 Your termination dividend can be used to purchase Paid Up Additional (PUA) whole life insurance.

 ## Veterans’ Reopened Insurance